fractaledmind/alfred_zotquery/README.md

 The workflow reads this `settings.json` file whenever it attempts to connect to the Zotero API, so if you don't alter it properly, the Export Citation and Export Reference functions **will not work**.

+**ALSO**, when you first download the workflow, you will need to run `z:cache` first to cache your Zotero data before you attempt any queries.
+All of the queries query the JSON cache and not your Zotero data directly (for speed reasons) and the cache auto-updates after every query, but the first time out of the box requires a manual caching.
+(Note also that you can always force update the cache with the `z:cache` command, which may be helpful if you've added items to Zotero since your last query.)

 - - -

 ### FUNCTIONS